pwh9882/duckdb-python/CONTRIBUTING.md

 git fetch --all
 ```

+The submodule stuff is needed because we vendor the core DuckDB repository as a git submodule,
+and to build the python package we also need to build DuckDB itself.

 ### Submodule update hook

 If you'll be switching between branches that are have the submodule set to different refs, then make your life